 • Dinner choices include; Garlic Steak, Pork Ribs, Chorizo sausage, Sirloin Steak, Pork Loin with a hint of heat, Minas pão de queijo (cheese bread), Moqueca – shrimp stew in coconut sauce, Salpicão – Brazilian chicken salad, Heart of Palm Salad, Couve (Kale) Salad, Cucumber Pineapple Salad (with a hint of mint and lime) and so much more

 They offer a large selection of succulent meats, hot dishes and freshly prepared salads, the meats all roasted in large rotisseries.
 The Passadores bring skewers right to your table and carve the ones you would like, then keep coming around until you turn your card over.
 They also offer a checklist where you can mark off the dishes you prefer.
-Choices of meats include Picanha, one of their signature cuts of beef that is surrounded by a blanket of fat that lends more flavour and juiciness; Leg of Lamb simply marinated with sea salt, cooked to medium rare and dressed with honey-mint sauce; and nine or ten other specialties.
-For the new year they are bringing in Fraldina, skirt steak, to their repertoire.
+Choices of meats include Picanha, one of their signature cuts of beef that is surrounded by a blanket of fat that lends more flavour and juiciness; Leg of Lamb simply marinated with sea salt, cooked to medium rare and dressed with honey-mint sauce; Fraldina skirt steak, and nine or ten other specialties, plus seasonal feature additions.

 The buffet items include hot dishes, vegetable salads, and fruits.
 You’ll find Caesar Salad, Crab Salad and Green Bean Salad; Black Bean Stew, slowly simmered with pork, sausage, beef and bacon; Beef Stew With Vegetables; Fried Polenta, in-house made with stir-fried onions, red peppers deep fried, cut into strips and sprinkled with parmesan; and much, much more.